neuropoly/slicer-cart/README.md

 > [!NOTE]
 > File resources in a cohort can be absolute OR relative; for the latter, the root path is treated as the path you selected as the [Data Path](#data-selection) during initial CART setup.

+### Auto-generating a Cohort File

+If your data is organized in a structured format (like BIDS), CART can help you automatically generate the cohort CSV file.
+This feature becomes available once you have selected a valid **Data Path**.

+To launch the generator, click the **"Auto-generate cohort file"** button next to the "Cohort File" selector.
+If you already have a cohort file selected, this button will change to **"Edit cohort file"**, allowing you to modify it using the same tool.

+#### The Generator Interface

+The generator window provides a powerful interface for building your cohort from scratch or editing an existing one.

+* **Main Table**: The central view displays your data.
+Each **row** represents a case (e.g., a subject), and each **column** represents a resource (e.g., a specific image file).
+* **Row/Column Toggling**: You can use the checkboxes in the first column and the header row to include or exclude specific cases or entire resource columns from the final saved file.

+#### Creating and Filtering Columns

+The primary function of this tool is to populate the resource columns by scanning the files within your Data Path.
+This is done using the "Column Creating, Filtering and Editing" panel.

+**To create a new column:**

+1. Ensure the **"Target Column"** dropdown is set to "Create New Column".
+2. In the **"New Column Name"** field, enter a descriptive name for the resource (e.g., `volume_t2w`, `segmentation_prostate`).
+3. Use the **"Filenames MUST Contain"** field to specify unique text that identifies the files for this column.
+For example, to find T2-weighted images, you might enter `T2w.nii.gz`.
+You can add multiple comma-separated filters.
+4. Optionally, use the **"Filenames MUST NOT Contain"** field to exclude files that match your inclusion criteria but should be ignored (e.g., `_brain_mask`).
+5. Click the **"Create New Column from Filters"** button.
+The table will update with a new column populated with the file paths that match your rules.

+**Other Management Features:**

+* **Edit Filters**: Select an existing column from the "Target Column" dropdown to view and modify its filters.
+* **Rename a Column**: **Double-click** on any column header (except `uid`) to rename it.
+* **Delete a Column**: Select a column from the "Target Column" dropdown and click the **"Delete Column"** button.

+#### Saving Your Cohort

+Once you are satisfied with your cohort configuration, click **"Save and Apply"**.
+The file will be saved inside a `cohort_files` directory within your main Data Path.
+You can then proceed to select it and run your task.
+By default, a new file (`cohort.csv`, `cohort1.csv`, etc.) is created, but you can check the **"Override selected Cohort File"** box to save changes to the currently loaded file instead.

 ### Running the Task

 Once you have selected all the parameters prior, click "Confirm" to begin!
 How CART proceeds past this point depends on the task you selected; see their respective documentation for details.